Ma-Marcinowski/Verificational-Model/README.md

   * 3.?.4.
 Training:

-    * Each training dataframe part - TDP - utilized for a given epoch of training is indicated by her index;
+    * Each training dataframe part - TDP - utilized for a given epoch of training is indicated by its index;

     | Epoch | TDP | Training Loss | Training Accuracy | Validation Loss | Validation Accuracy | Learning Rate Reductions |
     | --- | --- | --- | --- | --- | --- | --- |
     | 1 | 1/2 | 0. | 0. | 0. | 0. | ? |